jecki/DHParser/documentation_src/manuals/05_testing.rst

 arguments.
 This can be quite useful, if you want to experiment with tests that you might not (yet) want to add to your regular test-suite.

-.. tip:: It is a good idea to add the DHParser-projects's
+..
+TIP:: It is a good idea to add the DHParser-projects's
     ``tst_..._grammar.py``-script to the executable tools
     of your Python-IDE.
 Then it suffices to simply point to the test in the IDE's file-manager and pick the tool